-The idea of creating smart lenses, which project augmented reality or simply help people see better, isn’t new at all.
+The idea of creating smart lenses, which project AR augmented reality or simply help people see better, isn’t new at all.
 But scientists from University of Oregon have something even more impressive up their sleeves.
-They plan to create the lenses which could basically scan your body.
+They plan to create the Smart Lenses which could basically scan your body.
 Such lenses could determine if blood sugar level of a particular person gets too low or if there’s something wrong with any internal organ.

 The technology was demonstrated during the 253rd National Meeting and Exposition of the American Chemical Society.
 To make everything work, the scientists have invented a transparent bio-sensor which can be integrated into lenses and used for diagnosing illnesses.
 The first prototype has already been and it’s capable of measuring blood glucose level.
 What’s more, this invention can be potentially used for finding other, more serious diseased, even including cancer.